-Our responsibility is to express an opinion on compliance for the District's major federal program based on our audit of the types of compliance requirements referred to above.
-We conducted our audit of compliance in according with auditing standards generally accepted in the United States of America: the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+Our responsibility is to express an opinion on compliance for the District's major federal programs based on our audit of the types of compliance requirements referred to above.
+We conducted our audit of compliance in according with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, and the audit requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Those standards and the Uniform Guidance require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on a major federal program occurred.
 An audit includes examining, on a test basis, evidence about the District's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.

-We believe our audit provides a reasonable basis for our opinion on compliance for the major program.
+We believe our audit provides a reasonable basis for our opinion on compliance for each of District's the major programs.
 However, our audit does not provide a legal determination of the District's compliance.

-Opinion on the Major Federal Program
+Opinion on Each Major Federal Program

-In our opinion, the Lake Local School District, Wood County, Ohio complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on its major federal program for the year ended June 30, 2018.
+In our opinion, the Lake Local School District, Wood County, Ohio complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2019.

-Lake Local School District

-Wood County

-Independent Auditor's Report on Compliance for the Major Program and on

-Internal Control Over Compliance Required by the Uniform Guidance
+Lake Local School District Wood County Independent Auditor's Report on Compliance with Requirements Applicable to Each Major Program and on Internal Control Over Compliance Required by the Uniform Guidance Page 2

-Page 2